leviathan/Shopnow-Fancy/README.md

 	$ pod setup
 	$ pod install

-Build and run the 'Shopnow Fancy.xcworkspace' project using XCode (or any IDE of your choice).
+Build and run the `Shopnow Fancy.xcworkspace` project using XCode (or any IDE of your choice).

 #### Cocoapods